bsimps3/cs50labs/structs/README.md

 Note that in David's program, he created a **header** file, named `struct.h`, to define his `student` data type.
 This file is then included at the top of `struct1.c`.
 This is a common technique used by C programmers as programs become longer and more complex.

 Your job is to complete the program, `mystruct.c`, and create your own datatype, add data to a few members, and then print them out.
-You do not need to define your structure in a header file.
+You do not need to define your structure in a header file, you can do it in mystruct.c

 The basic definition of a new data type is already there, however please change the name of your new structure from `name_goes_here` to something of your liking.